George Howard (Governor of Maryland)

 George Howard (November 21, 1789 – August 2, 1846) was the 22nd Governor of the State of Maryland in the United States from 1831 to 1833.
 Howard was well known as a fervent anti-Jacksonian during his term in office.
-He was the only son of a governor to have been elected governor.

 Biography

 He was born on November 21, 1789, in the Governor's Mansion in Annapolis, the second son of Gov. John Eager Howard (1752–1827) and Margaret Oswald "Peggy" Chew.
 The family later lived at "Belvidere" in Baltimore County, Maryland where he was educated by tutors.
 On December 26, 1811, he married Prudence Gough Ridgely, a daughter of Gov. Charles Carnan Ridgely (1760–1829) of Hampton and Priscilla Dorsey (1762–1814).
 Priscilla descended from the Dorsey family of Maryland; one of the original families of Maryland and founders of Anne Arundel County, Maryland.
 They received "Waverly" near Woodstock, Maryland as a wedding gift from his father.
 They had fourteen children (nine boys and five girls).

 At "Waverly," he led the life of a country gentleman and farmer.
 He was elected a member of the Governor's Council in January 1831 and worked closely with his predecessor Daniel Martin.
 When Gov. Martin died in July 1831, Howard, as President of the Council, succeeded him, taking the oath of office on July 22 of that year.
 When Martin's unexpired term ended in January 1832, the Maryland General Assembly elected Howard for a full-year term, receiving 64 of the 82 ballots cast.